Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 Generally, there is no fundamental feature like the aggressive and attacking behavior in Glofish Tetras.
 These are their uncommon traits, which are visible if they are in miserable situations.

-Therefore, aggression in a Glofish Tetra is not a normal thing in them.
-If you see any aggressive behavior, then they must be in some trouble and requires your help.
+Therefore, aggression in a Glofish Tetra is not normal thing in them.
+If you see any aggressive behavior, they must be in trouble and require your help.

 If you take good care of Glofish Tetras, then the possibility of aggression in them will be very low.
 Yet, if you notice some aggressive nature in them despite proper care, it is essential to know the reason behind it.